jeffreykegler/old_kollos/notes/misc/strand.md

 If a strand is right-active, we call it a left strand.
 If a strand is left-active, we call it a right strand.
-This last may seem confused, but the idea is that a left strand is wound together with a right one and for that to occur, the left strand must have an active edge on its right and
+This may seem confused, but the idea is that a left strand is wound together with a right one and for that to occur, the left strand must have an active edge on its right and